gabrieljsilva/austromiautas/README.md

 | SMTP_PASSWORD | The SMTP password that will be used as relay by email services                               | your_smtp_password  |

 ## Running the migrations
 Before starting the application we need to run the existing migrations in ```src/shared/database/migrations```.
-To do this, run one of the following commands:
+To do this, run the following command:

 ```bash
 $ npm run migration:run